pratik98/RSS-Reader-for-Android/README.md

 # RSS-Reader-for-Android
-This is a simple RSS feeds reader app for android which wrote back in 2011 as my college project.
+This is a simple RSS feeds reader app for android which i wrote back in 2011 as my college project.